pguti778/testinginjava/readme.md

 > It was written by Kent Beck and Erich Gamma during a flight from Zurich to Atlanta, based on the SUnit (Smalltalk unit testing framework)

 Current version is JUnit5, it requires Java8+ to run.
 But it can run Junit4 tests.
 Pay attention to the JDK required by your project: Java is more than 20 years old and many-many lines of code were written.
 So it might be the case, that maintaining legacy code is the project objective.
-This guide is for Junit 5, but JUnit4 can run most of the features shown here.
+This guide is for Junit 5, but JUnit4 can run most of the features shown here, and differences are a few somewhere below this article.

 ## Get Started: Dependencies